 Slack: integrations

 Slack shines when it comes to integrations.
-Mostly because the tool has really a lot of them – more than 1,500 as of the beginning of 2019.
+Mostly because the tool has really a lot of them – more than 2400.

 Slack App directory

-For those of you having a vague idea what integrations are, let me explain.
-These are the apps (of multiple categories, such as design, marketing, sales, etc) you launch to your team chat.
+For those of you who have a vague idea of what integrations are, let me explain.
+These are the apps (of multiple categories, such as design, marketing, sales, etc) you merge to your team chat.
 I’ll provide you with an example in the next chapter.
 Let me just add two things here.

 Slack: Actions (task management)

 Don’t know about you, but I’m puzzled.
-Why Slack hasn’t built its own task management feature yet?
-I mean, it got Actions last year allowing to create and finish tasks without leaving the app.
+Why hasn’t Slack built its own task management feature yet?
+I mean, it got Actions last year allowing us to create and finish tasks without leaving the app.
 But still, the feature is implemented via integrations, as described in this animation by Techcrunch.

 I tried Actions myself right after Slack introduced the feature.
 Let’s briefly explore how they work on the example of Asana.